AgileVentures/av-static-website/source/blog_articles/2017-09-25-av-ecosystem-review-always-one-more-test.html.markdown

 end
 ```

 which all now passes, but since I created the task before the test, I need to break the test; which I can do by commenting out the rake step and pleasingly that gives me the right fail.
-Okay, I think I can pack this up and if the CI passes we can get onto develop and start bigger tests ...
+Okay, I think I can pack this up and if the CI passes we can get it onto develop and start some manual tests there...